Tadukooverse/tadukooverse.github.io/about/roadmap.md

 * [About](/about.html) - used for general pages about the Tadukooverse organization
 * [Blog](/blog.html) - used for blogging/updates for the Tadukooverse organization
 * [Community](/community.html) - used to link to the default community pages from the .github repo
+* [Guides](/guides.html) - used for both guides on how to use the software, as well as guides on how to contribute (beyond the contributing guidelines)
 * [Projects](/projects.html) - used for pages about the various projects on Tadukooverse

 ##### About Section